Songmu/p5-MySQL-Partition/README.md

 MySQL::Partition is utility module for MySQL partitions.

 This module creates a object for manipulating MySQL partitions.
-This is very useful that we no longer write complecated and MySQL specific SQL syntax any more.
+This is very useful that we no longer write complicated and MySQL specific SQL syntax any more.

+__THE SOFTWARE IS STILL ALPHA QUALITY.
+API MAY CHANGE WITHOUT NOTICE.__

 # INTERFACE